COVID-19 FAQS – VACCINATED VOYAGES

 Guests may present an original vaccination document issued by the country’s health authority or healthcare provider that administered the vaccination, (i.e., CDC Vaccination Record Card).
 No photocopies or pictures of the document are acceptable.

 A digital COVID-19 Certificate (QR code acceptable), a record of COVID-19 vaccination from a healthcare provider (original digital email accepted), a personal electronic health record or government Immunization Information System record is also acceptable.

-The name and date of birth on the vaccination card must match the guest’s travel documents, and show the guest is fully vaccinated.
-This means the guest has completed the full cycle of the required doses for the vaccines administered (i.e., received the second dose in a two-dose series) and the second dose was administered 14 days before the sailing date.
+The name and date of birth on the vaccination card must match the guest’s travel documents, and show the guest is fully vaccinated (and boosted when required).
 Vaccination type, dates and lot numbers must be clearly visible.

 Are fully vaccinated guests required to take a pre-travel COVID-19 test?

 Guests who are up to date with their vaccines, i.e., received a booster if eligible, may take their test within three days prior to sailing.
 If the sailing is on Saturday, the test may be taken on Wednesday, Thursday and Friday, and as late as Saturday, if you are guaranteed to receive your results in time for check-in.
 If a guest is fully vaccinated but not up to date with their vaccines (i.e., is eligible for a booster but has not received one), they must take their pre-cruise COVID-19 test within two days prior to sailing.

 Fully vaccinated guests traveling on a cruise that calls on Canada will need to take their pre-cruise test no earlier than two days prior to sailing.

 What kind of pre-cruise COVID-19 tests are acceptable?